Files

 Step-by-step Instructions

-In this scenario, you want to convert a 1m raster of urban and park areas into a city boundary polygon that will be stored in the KML format.
+In this scenario, you want to convert a 1m raster of urban and park areas into a city boundary polygon stored in KML format.

 1. Create a New Workspace